 They have ten health points (five full hearts) and can attack for around seven damage (three and a half hearts).

-Still, there’s plenty more to learn about the Caves & Cliffs update, and we’re not just talking about the new Minecraft mobs.
-From copper ore, to the Lush Caves, there is something for new and veteran players alike to discover when the Minecraft 1.17 Caves and Cliffs release date rolls around.
+Still, there’s plenty more to learn about what’s already in Minecraft via the Caves & Cliffs update and what’s to come, and we’re not just talking about the new mobs.
+From copper ore, to the Lush Caves, there is something for everyone, with more on the way when the Minecraft 1.18 update release date finally drops.